 thesis | theses |

-Sentences with “crisis” singular |
+Sentences with “crisis” singular | Sentences with “crises” plural |

 Most people blame the government for the country’s worsening economic crisis.
-In 1887 a severe banking crisis occurred in Sardinia.
-Unless there was a pending crisis of major proportions, telephone messages remained unanswered and promises unfulfilled. |
+In 1887, a severe banking crisis occurred in Sardinia. |

-For every age consists of crises that seem intolerable to those who live through them.
 Economic crises also underscore the importance of effective social safety nets.
-The countries have faced numerous fiscal crises which resulted in high unemployment. |
+The countries have faced numerous fiscal crises, which have resulted in high unemployment. |

 Synonyms of crisis